esamattis/yalr/README.md

 ### path

-Path or array or paths to watch.
+Path to watch.

+From the command line this can be defined multiple times and and from the YARLFile it can be also an array.

 Default: The current working directory